johannschopplich/toon/SPEC.md

 - Number:
   - Finite → number (non-exponential). -0 → 0.
   - NaN, +Infinity, -Infinity → null.
-  - Implementations MUST ensure decimal rendering does not use exponent notation.
 - BigInt (JavaScript):
   - If within Number.MIN_SAFE_INTEGER..Number.MAX_SAFE_INTEGER → converted to number.
   - Otherwise → converted to a decimal string (e.g., "9007199254740993") and encoded as a string (quoted because it is numeric-like).